Stoffel CLI Overview

 stoffel init my-project # Default StoffelLang project

-stoffel init --interactive # Interactive project setup
+stoffel init my-project --interactive # Interactive project setup

 Compilation